MystenLabs/sui/crates/sui-framework/docs/vec_map.md

 ## Function `try_get`

 Safely try borrow a value bound to <code>key</code> in <code>self</code>.
-Return Some(&V) if the value exists, None otherwise.
+Return Some(V) if the value exists, None otherwise.
 Only works for a "copyable" value as references cannot be stored in <code><a href="">vector</a></code>.